 "Don't pout, boy.
 You're a prince - act like it," said Stannis.

 Harry's face curled into a frown.
 He wasn't pouting just to be pouting; he was entertaining his sister!
 Her laughter was a precious thing.
 Would that he could make music of it, men and women across the continent would flock to listen.

 "Master-of-Ships and messenger; my lord, where do you find the time to manage it all?"
 Tyrion said.

 The dwarf was a master of mockery, having spent his entire life the butt of jokes, and Harry silently thanked him for his quick wit.
 For all his dislike of Stannis, Harry didn't like to goad him too much.
 It didn't seem fair... that didn't stop him from enjoying his uncle's discomfort at the hands of others, however.

 But Stannis wasn't a man who took insults lightly.
-Instead of replying, he settled on a glare so full of vitriol that Tyrion said nothing else to the middle Baratheon brother, and instead bid his niece and nephew goodbye.
+Instead of replying, he settled on a glare so full of vitriol that Tyrion said nothing else, and instead bid his niece and nephew goodbye.